polirritmico/polirritmico.github.io/_posts/2025-01-07-Neovim-Config_EN.md

 utils.check_errors()
 ```

 And what happens inside `require("utils")`?
-What if there is a bug in there?
+What if there's a bug in there?
+After all, it's a huge bug vector.

 Well, it would fail, and all of our work would be for nothing.